cvjena/JeFaPaTo/paper/paper.md

 However, a significant challenge is that many computer vision techniques demand programming skills for automated extraction and analysis, making them less accessible to medical professionals who may not have these skills.
 The Jena Facial Palsy Toolbox (JeFaPaTo) has been developed to bridge this gap.
 It utilizes cutting-edge computer vision algorithms and offers a user-friendly interface for those without programming expertise.
-This toolbox is designed to make advanced facial analysis more accessible to medical experts, simplifying integration into their workflow.
+This toolbox makes advanced facial analysis more accessible to medical experts, simplifying integration into their workflow.

 This simple-to-use tool could enable medical professionals to quickly establish the blinking behavior of patients, providing valuable insights into their condition, especially in the context of facial palsy or Parkinson's disease [@nuuttilaDiagnosticAccuracyGlabellar2021;@vanderwerfBlinkRecoveryPatients2007].
 Due to facial nerve damage, the eye-closing process might be impaired and could lead to many undesirable side effects.